JuliaActors/YAActL.jl/docs/src/usage.md

 ```

 !!! note
-    If we setup an actor we don't pass the last message argument of the behavior
+    We don't pass the last message argument of the behavior function in `Actor`
-    function to `Actor`.
+    setup.

 ```@docs
 Actor